 We eat pizza about once a week.
 I think we’ve tried every take out pizza restaurant in town and honestly I am not in love with any of them.
 The only pizza that gets me truly excited is Tutto Bene and they’re portable wood fired pizza oven can only be found during the summer months.
 So what am I supposed to do for the other 9 months of the year?!
 Make my own, obviously.
 Next to Tutto Bene, this crust is the best.
 And the best part of this pizza dough is the complete lack of effort it takes to make it!
 Stir your ingredients until the dough comes together and then let it rise for 24 hours.

 Could it be any easier than that?
-I mean I guess you could buy the dough, that might be easier.
+I mean I guess you could buy the dough; that might be easier.
 But then you’d have to go to the store.
-So that would not be easier than hanging around in your jammies, sipping a glass of wine and stirring dough for one minute.
+So I would suggest skipping the supermarket lines and staying home in your jammies, sipping a glass of wine and stirring dough for one minute.